You may not need to pay as much as you think

 5. Roll back your earnings

-If you know you’ve earned $50,000 by the end of the year, a combination of donations, delaying other earnings or planning for a lump sum RRSP contribution before the February deadline could bring you down to that 15-per cent bracket, lowering your tax bill.
+If you know you’ve earned more than $50,197 by the end of the year, a combination of donations, delaying other earnings or planning for a lump sum RRSP contribution before the deadline in 2022 could lessen the tax burden at that 20.5% bracket, if not eliminate it entirely.